Space-Systems/OPI/README.md

 the CUDA SDK is installed and can be found by CMake.

 To start using OPI, take a look at the documentation provided with the library.
-The example code is quite outdated and will be updated shortly.
 If you have any questions, please contact me (mmoeckel on GitHub).